Automattic/jetpack/to-test.md

 * Make sure you don't see the module at all when you open the Writing tab, or search for something like `lazy`.

-We now allow images to be ignores by Lazy images if they contain a reserved class name like `skip-lazy` or a custom one you defined via the `jetpack_lazy_images_blacklisted_classes` filter.
+We now allow images to be ignored by Lazy images if they contain a reserved class name like `skip-lazy` or a custom one you defined via the `jetpack_lazy_images_blacklisted_classes` filter.

 * Create a post with some images.
 * Apply the skip-lazy class to one of them.